jsherman212/svc_stalker/README.md

 in a few seconds XNU will boot.

 ## Known Issues
-Sometimes a couple of my phones would get stuck at "booting...".
+Sometimes a couple of my phones would get stuck at "Booting" after checkra1n's KPF runs.
 I have yet to figure out what causes this, but if it happens, try again.
 Also, if the device hangs after `bootx`, try again.

 ## svc_stalker_ctl
-svc_stalker will patch the first `sysent` struct in `_sysent` that has `sy_call` point to `_enosys` to instead point to a custom system call, `svc_stalker_ctl`.
+svc_stalker will patch the first `_enosys` system call in `_sysent` to instead point to a custom system call, `svc_stalker_ctl`.
 In my experience, the system call that ends up being patched is #8.
 In case it isn't, the module prints the patched system call number to the device's framebuffer anyway.
+You can also use `sysctlbyname` to query for it (see above).

 `svc_stalker_ctl` is your way of managing system call/Mach trap interception for different processes.
 It takes four arguments, `pid`, `flavor`, `arg2`,